edbeeching/godot_rl_agents/docs/IMITATION_LEARNING.md

 the quick-start guide from the readme of this repository and potentially the [custom env tutorial](https://github.com/edbeeching/godot_rl_agents/blob/main/docs/CUSTOM_ENV.md) as well.

-#### Download all of the examples:
+#### Download all the examples:

 https://github.com/edbeeching/godot_rl_agents_examples/tree/main (either clone or click on `Code` > `Download ZIP`)

 #### Update plugin:

-At the time of writing this tutorials, envs don't currently have the plugin version that includes the demo recorder.
+At the time of writing this tutorial, envs don't currently have the plugin version that includes the demo recorder.
 We'll use the MultiLevelRobotEnv example.
-First download the [latest plugin from Github](https://github.com/edbeeching/godot_rl_agents_plugin) and then copy the `addons` folder from the plugin folder to the previously downloaded example folder:
+First download the [latest plugin from GitHub](https://github.com/edbeeching/godot_rl_agents_plugin) and then copy the `addons` folder from the plugin folder to the previously downloaded example folder:
-`godot_rl_agents_examples-main\examples\MultiLevelRobot\addons` (replace all of the files or remove the addons folder in the game example before pasting the one from the plugin).
+`godot_rl_agents_examples-main\examples\MultiLevelRobot\addons` (replace all the files or remove the addons folder in the game example before pasting the one from the plugin).

 #### In Godot editor, import the MultiLevelRobotEnv example.